iivanoo/covid-apps-observer/data/data_us/reports/resources/com.healthtap.userhtexpress___7.27.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.healthtap.userhtexpress 5 reviews"/>
 </p>

+> Great, fast, and excellent service<br> :date: __2021-01-09 02:05:56__

+> Very Professional...easy to navigate app...Md was Friendly, professional and took exceptional care of my medical situation.
+As a Registered Nurse for 25 plus years, I highly recommend this service and find it far superior to one other app I've tried.<br> :date: __2021-01-06 15:11:33__

 > best app ever spoke to a real doctor and getting treatment right away no lines no 40 min waiting rooms i love it<br> :date: __2020-12-28 22:29:25__

 > very helpful<br> :date: __2020-12-22 10:50:50__